aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_redux/introduction/introduction.md

 /**
  * You can use subscribe() to update the UI in response to state changes.
- * Normally you'd use a view binding library (e.g. React Redux) rather than subscribe() directly.
+ * Normally you'd use a view binding library (e.g. Redux) rather than subscribe() directly.
  * However it can also be handy to persist the current state in the localStorage.
  */
 store.subscribe(() =>